 If, for the purposes of paragraph (1), 2nd May is not a working day, the deadline for notification is the next working day.

-For the purposes of Article 22(1) of the Horizontal Implementing Regulation, applications for the allocation of payment entitlements must be submitted on or before 15th May of the relevant calendar year.
+For the purposes of Article 22(1) of the Horizontal Implementing Regulation, to the extent that Article relates to direct payments for claim year 2020, applications for the allocation of payment entitlement must be submitted on or before 15th May of the relevant calendar year.

 Allocation of Payment Entitlements

 Article 21(3) of the Direct Payments Regulation shall not be applied.